Toggle: English / Spanish

-Call your health care provider if your symptoms continue or get worse.
+Call your provider if your symptoms continue or get worse.

 Using air conditioning or moving to a cooler climate may help prevent the problem from getting worse in the future.

 Barney NP, Graziano FM, Cook EB, Stahl JL.
 Allergic and immunologic diseases of the eye.
-In: Adkinson NF, Jr., ed.
+In: Adkinson NF, Bochner BS, Burks AW, et al, eds.
 Middleton's Allergy: Principles and Practice.
-7th ed.
-Philadelphia, PA: Mosby Elsevier; 2008:chap 64.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 39.

-Hernandez-Trujillo V, Mitchell G, Lieberman P. Allergy.
-In: Rakel RE, ed.
+Hernandez-Trujillo V, Riley E, Rudnick C. Allergy.
+In: Rakel RE, Rakel D, eds.
 Textbook of Family Medicine.
-8th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 20.
+9th ed.
+Philadelphia, PA: Elsevier; 2016:chap 19.